 - 1/16 teaspoon baking soda

-- Whisk in the egg, egg yolk, and vanilla until smooth, then whisk in the sugar.
+- Whisk in the eggs, egg yolks, and vanilla until smooth.
+Whisk in the sugar.

-- Pour the batter into the prepared dish and bake until a toothpick inserted inside comes out moist with a couple crumbs, about 30 to 40 minutes (see note below).
+- Pour the batter into the prepared dish and bake until a toothpick inserted inside comes out moist with a couple crumbs, about 30 to 40 minutes.
+Be careful not to over-bake.

-Cocoa Powder: Although I prefer natural unsweetened cocoa powder for brownies, if you only have Dutch-processed cocoa powder on hand, you can use that instead.
-Just be sure to omit the baking soda.
+- If you only have Dutch-processed cocoa powder on hand, you can use that instead, but omit the baking soda.